danschlz/danschulz.github.io/about.md

 Sometimes I cringe at beliefs I've held in the past, and I find it both comforting and important to know [this will continue](https://en.wikipedia.org/wiki/End-of-history_illusion).
 The idea that the "end of history" is an illusion—that the world and the people in it will all be much different tomorrow—is omnipotent.

-At some point in my life I gave a lot of thought to these people and their ideas:
+At some point in my life, I gave a lot of thought to these people and their ideas:

 * Peter Thiel ([Mimesis](http://www.imitatio.org/); [technological progress as a moral imperative](https://www.youtube.com/watch?v=PsXFwy6gG_4))
 * Richard Feynman ([Curiosity](https://www.youtube.com/watch?v=lmTmGLzPVyM); [sense of awe](https://www.youtube.com/watch?v=36GT2zI8lVA))